DavidMinarsch/aea-dev/content/blog/intro/index.md

 The AEA framework evolved from work my team did at [Fetch.ai](https://fetch.ai) on our [trading agent competition (TAC)](https://github.com/fetchai/agents-tac) in 2019.
 At the time, the company had no agent framework and most development focus was on the ledger and several agent libraries.
 However, when working on the TAC we noticed that the library-based approach did not lend itself well to build agents in a repeatable and organized manner.
 Hence, we started looking into the idea of a framework which would allow us to build entire agents quickly through re-use of code and encapsulation of functionalities.

 Based on my own experience in working with web frameworks like [Django](https://www.djangoproject.com) and [Ruby on Rails](https://rubyonrails.org) I was keen to replicate a similar experience for agent development.
-However, it was also clear, that unlike in web development, development of agents would be more challenging  - you are not just building for the user, you are building software to **represent** the user - and that as a result it would be useful if developers could re-use not just framework-specific plugins but entire business logic components or agents.
+However, it was also clear, that unlike in web development, development of agents would be more challenging  - the developer is not just building for the user, they are building software to **represent** the user - and that as a result it would be useful if developers could re-use not just framework-specific plugins but entire business logic components or agents.

 Besides enabling Fetch.ai's vision of a DLT enabled multi-stakeholder multi-agent system I was personally also inspired by the challenge of creating a framework which allowed any user to run software under their full control, without reliance on a third party, and have that software work for them.

-Fortunately, at Fetch.ai my colleagues Ali Hosseini and Marco Favorito were equally excited about the framework concept and provided the necessary background from MAS and (symbolic) AI.
-Senior management at Fetch.ai also backed the idea and provided the necessary support.
+Fortunately, at Fetch.ai my colleagues Ali Hosseini and Marco Favorito were equally excited and committed to developimg a framework and provided the necessary background from MAS and (symbolic) AI.
+Senior management at Fetch.ai also backed the idea and provided the necessary support for its development.

 ## Framework design